Iamasamwich/fitness_track_server/README.md

 `npm run dev`

+* Open your browser to http://localhost:3000 to use the app

+### Running the client locally (react development)

+* Do all of the steps for Local Running above as you'll need the API running.

+* Go to the CycleTracker folder

+* Clone the client from Bitbucket

+`git clone https://[your Bitbucket name]@bitbucket.org/iamasamwich/fitnesstrackerclient.git`

+* Change to the client folder and install the packages

+`cd fitnesstrackerclient && npm install`

+* Once that has downloaded the packages you can start the client server.
+Note, you will need to have the API server running on port 3000, and the client server will prompt you to start on port 3001... say yes!

+`npm start`

+* Now (hopefully) you can see the client running the server generated client on port 3001 and the built production version on port 3000.
+They both use the server running on port 3000 as their API.

 ## ToDo

 * Prevent "get all session data" from show all if there are no sessions
 * Restrict distance input to maxiumum 1000km (currently regexes for 3 numbers, then 0 or 1 decimal, then three numbers, so users can input 999999).
 * HTTPS to server - this requires a security certificate which I don't want to pay for ¯\\\_(ツ)\_/¯
+* Add Heroku deployment instructions to readme.